mdecarlo26/python_memory_analysis/lit_review/garbage_collection.md

-# Informatin about Python Garbage Collector
+# Information about Python Garbage Collector
 The Garbage Collector will be known as GC for the rest of the doc.
 The GC is exposed in Python in the `gc` module.

 ## Reference Counting [Official Docs](https://docs.python.org/3/extending/extending.html#reference-counts)